 Sports Performance and Rehabilitation

-For those weekend warriors who run a race, hit the gym, or say yes to that ball game or big hike when it's not in their normal routing, a Sunday, Monday or Tuesday massage is often on the books.
+For those weekend warriors who run a race, hit the gym, jump the treadmill for some productivity boost, say yes to that ball game or big hike when it's not in their normal routing, a Sunday, Monday or Tuesday massage is often on the books.

 It might be a knee-jerk reaction to the fact that it's hard to climb the stairs after the big show, but nonetheless, the results are positive.
 Studies show that post-sports massage has positive benefits for recovery and future performance.